NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ### Scenario Generator

-The scenario generator (found inside `scenario_management.py`) is used by the simulator to create new scenarios for COLAV testing with 1+ ships.
+The scenario generator is used by the simulator to create new scenarios for COLAV testing with 1+ ships.
 The main method is the `generate()` function, which generates a scenario from a scenario config file, which is converted into a `ScenarioConfig` object.
 An Electronic Navigational Chart object (from Seacharts) is used to define the environment.
-The `n_episodes` (defaults to 1) parameter is used to facilitate Monte Carlo simulation when using random data.
+The `n_episodes` (defaults to 1) parameter is used to facilitate Monte Carlo simulation when using random data, and one can use an `EpisodeGenerationConfig` for further MC specifications.

 Scenarios are configured through a scenario `.yaml` file as e.g. the example `head_on.yaml` file under `scenarios` in the root folder.

-Look at the `schemas` folder under the package source code for further clues constraints/tips on how to write a new scenario config file.
+Look at predefined scenario files and the `schemas` folder under the package source code for further clues constraints/tips on how to write a new scenario config files.

 Seacharts is used to provide access to Electronic Navigational Charts, and an `ENC` object is used inside the `ScenarioGenerator` class for this.
 One must here make sure that the seacharts package is properly setup with `.gdb` data in the `data/external` folder of the package, with correctly matching `UTM` zone for the chart data.
 An example default `seacharts.yaml`config file for the module is found under `config/`.
 One can specify map data, map origin, map size etc. for the ENC object from the scenario `.yaml`config file.